coq/coq/doc/sphinx/language/gallina-specification-language.rst

    The command can be used also with :cmd:`Lemma`, :cmd:`Remark`, etc. instead of :cmd:`Theorem`.

-.. cmdv:: Definition @ident : @type.
+.. cmdv:: Definition @ident : @type

    This allows defining a term of type :token:`type` using the proof editing mode.
 It behaves as Theorem but is intended to be used in conjunction with